AprilKopec/MiCufunction/README.md

 `duration` does not update the cutscene timer; the contents of a `duration` block will run in parallel with any code following the `duration` block.
 Consequently, it is not (currently) supported to have an `if` block overlapping a `duration` block; make sure any `duration`s have concluded before you open an `if`.

 ## if / else
-`if` runs a subcutscene based on an `execute condition``.
+`if` runs a subcutscene based on an `execute condition`.
 An execute condition `execute if` subcommand.
-The above example uses `score Lemmata Stats matches 20..`, which is a condition that might appear in a command like `execute if score Lemmata Stats matches 20.. run ...`.
+The above example uses `score Money Stats matches 20..`, which is a condition that might appear in a command like `execute if score Money Stats matches 20.. run ...`.

 `else` works the same as `if`, but it evaluates the condition as its opposite